The world's first museum celebrating one-of-a-kind, influential fashion window and in-store displays.

 New York City is the world’s fashion capital and is where brands come to life in the most exciting retail environments.
-Brands invest billions of dollars and thousands of hours designing and producing one-of-a-kind, artistic, and compelling visual displays every year.
+Designers invest thousands of hours creating and producing one-of-a-kind, artistic, and compelling visual displays every year.
 Season after season, these important displays of fashion and art attract millions of tourists, celebrities, fashion-elite, and influencers from around the world.

 The WindowsWear Museum brings renewed attention to the most creative elements of fashion, recognizes the professionals who create them, and works with brands to leverage this content in the digital era.

 "The mission of the WindowsWear Museum at Berkeley College is to preserve and showcase one-of-a-kind, influential window displays from the world's best fashion brands," says Jon Harari, CEO & Co-Founder, WindowsWear.

 “Given the importance of visual communication in this era of Instagram and other visual-focused digital and social media platforms, window displays are experiencing a significant renaissance.
 Their unique combination of fashion and art are now leveraged by brands across the omni-channel because they help bring brands to life.
 We are thrilled to celebrate these displays and the community behind them,” says Mike Niemtzow, President & Co-Founder, WindowsWear.

 “There is so much inspiration and heritage behind every element inside of a window display, we want people to look at those amazing things in the same way you go to any other museum and appreciate a piece of art, because I think this is art,” believes Raul Tovar, Director of Photography & Co-Founder, WindowsWear.